Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Introduction

 The reason for this situation is that various issues prevent the above mentioned modern strong-correlation methods from solving the dynamic correlation problem to the same accuracy as the static correlation problem.
 For example, dynamical correlation effects are difficult to capture with the one-dimensional matrix-product-state parameterization of DMRG as DMRG resource requirements grow with the number of spatial orbitals, restricting this number to about one hundred.
 Hence, most of the dynamical correlations are not accessible in a DMRG optimization of a matrix product state.
 Such correlations also lead to FCI wave functions where many Slater determinants have a small, yet nonnegligible weight, which are hard to represent with FCIQMC.
-The most prominent approach to capture dynamical correlation effects is multi-reference perturbation theory\cite{Yanai2013_DMRG-CASPT2,Roemelt2016_NEVPT2-DMRG,Freitag2017_NEVPT2,Booth2020_StochasticPT2}, which suffers from the fact that the final result is no longer variational and only of low order, while its calculation requires computationally expensive higher-order reduced density matrices.
+A prominent approach to capture dynamical correlation effects is multi-reference perturbation theory\cite{Yanai2013_DMRG-CASPT2,Roemelt2016_NEVPT2-DMRG,Freitag2017_NEVPT2,Booth2020_StochasticPT2}, which suffers from the fact that the final energy is no longer variational and only of low order, while its calculation requires computationally expensive higher-order reduced density matrices.
 It is, therefore, no surprise that the search for alternative approaches has been subject of intense research efforts and CC-based algorithms \cite{Veis2016_TCC,Morchen2020_TCC,Vitale2020_FCIQMC-TCC,Chan2021_ExternallyCorrected} may be taken as a good example.
-Still, their accuracy and universal applicability remain an issue.
+Strategies to include dynamical correlation effects by combining wave function-based calculations and density functional theory have also been designed.
+The most prominent examples are the multiconfigurational pair\cite{LiManni2014-MCPDFT,Gagliardi2017_MCPDFT,Sharma2021_MCPDFT} and short-range\cite{Leininger1997_srDFT,Fromager2007_srDFT,Hedegard2015_srDFT-DMRG} density functional theories, which require a computational effort that is negligible compared to that of the CI-type calculation.
+The availability of methods that can optimize full CI-type wave functions with up to 100 spatial orbitals ensures that static correlation effects can be included in wave function-based calculations for the vast majority of the molecules.
+Still, the accuracy and universal applicability of methods that aim at including the missing dynamical correlation remain an open issue.